bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-git.rst

 #.
 Read the
    `Release Notes <http://www.bugzilla.org/releases/>`_ of the version you're upgrading to and all intermediate versions, particularly the "Notes for Upgraders" sections, if present.
+They may make you aware of additional considerations.

    XXX We need to make these more accessible - they are currently rather hard to find.
 We could collate them on a single page with no intervening cruft.

 #.
 Run the :ref:`sanity-check` on your installation.
 Attempt to fix all
-   warnings that the page produces before you go any further, or it's possible that you may experience problems during your upgrade.
+   warnings that the page produces before you start, or it's possible that you may experience problems during your upgrade.

 #.
-Shut down your Bugzilla installation by putting some explanatory text
-   in the :param:`shutdownhtml` parameter.

-#.
-Make all necessary :ref:`backups`.
-   *THIS IS VERY IMPORTANT*.
-If anything goes wrong during the upgrade, having a backup allows you to roll back to a known good state.
+Work out how to :ref:`back up <backups>` your Bugzilla entirely, and
+   how to restore from a backup if need be.

 .. _upgrade-modified: